What is request for proposal (RFP)?

 - To comply with regulatory requirements such as procurement policies, public procurement laws and industry standards.

-The use of a Request for Proposal (RFP) is to solicit proposals from potential suppliers or vendors for a specific product or service.
-RFPs are commonly used in the following situations:
+The use of a request for proposal (RFP) is to solicit proposals from vendors for a specific product or service.
+SHRM notes HR teams increasingly rely on RFPs when selecting recruitment and assessment tools.
+Common situations include:

 - Outsourcing: RFPs are used when an organization wants to outsource a specific function or service to a third party.